EllieK2/creative-portfolio-page/README.md

 *create an employee porfolio that lists the previous work
 * use the name, recent photo, links to sections about them, their work and how to contact them
 * links in navigation correspond to sections
-* link about their work leads tto titled images of the developer application
+* link about their work leads to titled images of the developer application
 * samples of developer projects should get larger when clicked on
 * image of the application should lead to that specific application
 * page should be mobile, tablet, browser size ready